 Amsterdam – much more than coffee shops

-The Dutch capital Amsterdam is a popular tourist destination for many Europeans, and an attractive destination especially for young people.
+According to Abbreviation Finder, the Dutch capital Amsterdam is a popular tourist destination for many Europeans, and an attractive destination especially for young people.
 The country’s controversial laws regarding hashish and the city’s many “coffee shops” – and not least the famous Red Light District and the activities that take place there – are among the associations Norwegians most often have to the big city.

 Amsterdam, however, offers so much more, and despite the city’s somewhat shabby reputation, is a city you will definitely thrive and feel safe in.